betaflight/betaflight/docs/PID tuning.md

 PID Controller 5 is an port of the PID controller from the Harakiri firmware.

 The algorithm is leveraging more floating point math.
-This PID controller is also compensates for different looptimes on roll and pitch.
-It likely don’t need retuning of the PID values.
+This PID controller also compensates for different looptimes on roll and pitch.
+It likely don’t need retuning of the PID values when looptime is changing.
 Actually there are two settings hardcoded which are configurable via the GUI in Harakiri:

         OLD_YAW 0 // [0/1] 0 = multiwii 2.3 yaw, 1 = older yaw.
         MAIN_CUT_HZ 12.0f // (default 12Hz, Range 1-50Hz)

 The PID controller is flight tested and running well with the default PID settings.
 If you want do acrobatics start slowly.

 Yaw authority is also quite good.
-Only the P value is used in the yaw algorithm.